1. What type of work will I do this summer?

-As a Summer associate, we want you to experience what it is like to be a lawyer within the office - both working with clients and getting to know our lawyers on a professional and personal level.
+As a Summer Associate, we want you to experience what it is like to be a lawyer within the office - both working with clients and getting to know our lawyers on a professional and personal level.
 To the extent possible, you will participate in client meetings, including closings and depositions.
-Social activities are also an important part of the Summer program and another way for you get to know the people who may soon be your colleagues.
+Social activities are also an important part of the Summer Program and another way for you get to know the people who may soon be your colleagues.

-2. What is the average number of weeks that Summer associates work?
+2. What is the average number of weeks that Summer Associates work?

-4. Are Summer associates assigned mentors?
+4. Are Summer Associates assigned mentors?

-Just as our new lawyers are provided with mentors on day one, all Baker Botts’ Summer associates are assigned an advisor team, made up of two or more mentors.
+Just as our new lawyers are provided with mentors on day one, all Baker Botts’ Summer Associates are assigned an advisor team, made up of two or more mentors.

-Every Baker Botts Summer associate will have a formal review halfway through the clerkship and then again at the end of the clerkship.
-Informal feedback will also be given by the assigning lawyers or the summer associate’s advisor team on a regular basis.
+Every Baker Botts Summer Associate will have a formal review halfway through the clerkship and then again at the end of the clerkship.
+Informal feedback will also be given by the assigning lawyers or the Summer Associate’s advisor team on a regular basis.

-7. Does the firm encourage judicial clerkships?
+6. Does the firm encourage judicial clerkships?

-8. Does the firm encourage pro bono work?
+7. Does the firm encourage pro bono work?

 Baker Botts strongly encourages our lawyers to devote time to pro bono legal work.
 Time recorded by the lawyers on pro bono matters is valued on an equal basis with legal services provided to fee-paying clients.
 You can find more information about our pro bono initiatives here.

-9. When are offer decisions made?
+8. When are offer decisions made?

 All offers are extended at the end of the Summer Program or once the Summer Program has concluded.

-10. Where do I send my resume?
+9. Where do I send my application materials?

 Click here to apply for a 2021 2L summer associate position.
 Applications for 1L summer associate positions will be available starting November 1, 2020.